paperwm/PaperWM/README.md

 `scratch_layer`       | Boolean                             | `true`, `false`  | if `true` window will be placed on the scratch layer.
 `preferredWidth`      | String value with `%` or `px` unit         | `"50%"`, `"450px"`    | resizes the window width to the preferred width when it's created. </br>_Note<sup>1</sup>: property not applicable to windows on scratch layer._

+Window properties can be added using the `Winprops` tab of the PaperWM extension settings.

+Alternatively, you can also define winprops in the `user.js` configuration file.
 Below is a few examples of setting window properties for _Spotify_ and _Alacritty_.
 The below examples are best placed in the `init` part of `user.js`:

 ```javascript
     Tiling.defwinprop({